-None of this is what I would ever have hoped for in life.
+None of this is what I would have ever hoped for in life.
 It’s busy and chaotic and it means my parents aren’t feeling well as I’d like, but this is just part of the deal of being human.
-They’re 90.
+They’re well over ninety.

 Life is like a ball we’re balancing on top of.
-Our egos try to stay on the good side of the ball, but but our spiritual and psychological health are tied more to simply enjoying the process of keeping our balance on either side of it, because when we die is when we lose our ball and we have to go home.
+Our egos try to stay on the good side of the ball, but our spiritual and psychological health are tied more to simply enjoying the process of keeping our balance on either side of it, because when we die is when the universe takes away our ball and we have to go home.

-There are no problems, we create them with our thinking.
-We imagine how life should be.
+Of course there are no problems, we create them with our thinking.
+We do this by imagining how life should be.
 But think about how many factors and people and decisions need to happen for that to occur!
 It’s like winning the lottery if it happens the way we imagine.

-Even as I move in a direction away from my previous goals I’m aware I’m still lucky.
-It’s amazing that Mom still drives to a church and teaches an exercise class three times a week.
+Even as I move in a direction away from my previous goals I’m aware I’m still fortunate.
+It’s amazing that as of this writing, my Mom still drives to a church and teaches an exercise class three times a week.
 At the same time, if something falls on the floor they have to wait for someone else to show up to retrieve it. ¯\_(ツ)_/¯

 While I am caring for my parents there is nothing stopping me from listening to enjoyable podcasts with them.
 I can enjoy the food I cook for them.
 I can enjoy recalling memories from my childhood and all the fun I had in that house with my siblings and cousins.
-Or I could think about all the things I’m missing out on by not getting to fulfil my original direction.
+I can enjoy making them laugh a lot.

-This is what detachment is: you’re going somewhere but you’re not attached to getting there.
-When life says, hey, go here and do this and you feel that as a thing you just know is right, then that is us feeling our truth.
+This is what detachment is: we’re going somewhere but we’re not attached to getting there.
+When life says, hey, go here and do this, and we feel that as a thing we just know is right for us, then that is us feeling our truth.

 Have a great week everyone.